ohdyno/refactoringclass/coding-dojo.md

       - Navigator could ask xing or murtuza if you are stuck navigating

   - Only deleting code
+  - 1 / 3 of codebase is clutter

 (Observe keyboard shortcut usage)
 - Names (Bad names sparrow deck)